michaelskyba/BlueRaven/README.md

 ### Firefox
 1. Visit `about:debugging#/runtime/this-firefox`
 2. Click "Load Temporary Add-on"
+3. Navigate to the `firefox` folder inside BlueRaven
-3. Select any file from the BlueRaven folder
+4. Select `manifest.json` from the Firefox folder
+5. The BlueRaven icon will appear in your toolbar
-4. Note: Firefox requires reloading the extension each time you restart the browser
+6. Note: Firefox requires reloading the extension each time you restart the browser

 ## 💡 Usage